acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 >
 > "With all due respect, sir, we're not in service anymore." says *Geral*.
 >
 > "Oh, the forms will be ready for your Recommissioning at your Investiture, I imagine."
-The Commandant stands and smiles, then snaps off a textbook salute.
+The Commandant stands and smiles, then executes a textbook salute.
 "I won't hold your noble rank against you."

 Our escorts snap to attention when we leave the *Commandant's* office.
 We wind our way out of the hulking **Armory**, *Calmul* in some sort of reverie, analyzing the guns and machinery defending the fortress.
-We are escorted to an express elevator Topside, opening into the famous **[Hanging Gardens]**. *Benjamin* and *Viker* look around in delight as we are escorted to the shining crystal towers of the **[Magisterium]**.
+We are escorted to an express elevator Topside, opening into the famous **[Hanging Gardens]**. *Benjamin* and *Viker* look around in delight as we come to the shining crystal towers of the **[Magisterium]**.

 ![The Magisterium](images/magisterium.png)

-The Initiates politely but firmly ask that we remain in the lobby. *Tasbros* and *Tysnera* are escorted into the inner sanctum, the Unholy Avenger in *Tysnera's* Bag of Holding.
+The Initiates politely but firmly ask that we remain in the lobby, filled with moving paintings of donors and long-dead Chancellors. *Tasbros* and *Tysnera* are escorted into the inner sanctum, the Unholy Avenger in *Tysnera's* Bag of Holding.

 > "Enter," intones a voice formally, the room dark except for the Examiner's table and glowing crystal orb.
 Seven robed figures sit in a semicircle around the table, their faces hidden in shadow.
 >